 Cork is also the gateway to the beautiful south-west part of Ireland and we will be taking in all the sights of West Cork and Kerry including Kinsale, Bantry, Glengarriffe, the Healy Pass, the Lakes of Killarney and the Ring of Kerry.
 (See Itinerary)

-The students will spend two weeks in Dublin.
+The students will spend the last week in Dublin.

 One of the oldest cities in Europe (it celebrated its millennium in 1988), Dublin is full of history.
 Students will see evidence of its Viking founders in the Wood Quay area; our visit to Christchurch Cathedral will give us a taste of Medieval Dublin, and we will see the remnants of the period of British rule by visiting its administrative centre at Dublin Castle.